NithashR/NithashR/README.md

--Hi, my name is Nithash Rajendram and I'm a fourth year student at Ryerson University, doing a undergraduate degree in Computer Science.
+Hi, my name is Nithash Rajendram and I have recently graduated from Ryerson University, with undergraduate degree in Computer Science.
 I'm currently seeking employment.
 My email is nithash2000@gmail.com

 <!---
 NithashR/NithashR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.